 - 4. The requirements in this HKSA are designed to assist the auditor in identifying material misstatement of the financial statements due to non-compliance with laws and regulations.
 However, the auditor is not responsible for preventing non-compliance and cannot be expected to detect non-compliance with all laws and regulations. - 5.
-The auditor is responsible for obtaining reasonable assurance that the financial statements, taken as a whole, are free from material misstatement, whether caused by fraud or error.
+The auditor is responsible for obtaining reasonable assurance that the financial statements, taken as a whole, are free from material misstatement, whether due to fraud or error.
 In conducting an audit of financial statements, the auditor takes into account the applicable legal and regulatory framework.
 Owing to the inherent limitations of an audit, there is an unavoidable risk that some material misstatements in the financial statements may not be detected, even though the audit is properly planned and performed in accordance with the HKSAs.
-In the context of laws and regulations, the potential effects of inherent limitations on the auditor's ability to detect material misstatements are greater for such reasons as the following: - There are many laws and regulations, relating principally to the operating aspects of an entity, that typically do not affect the financial statements and are not captured by the entity's information systems relevant to financial reporting.
+In the context of laws and regulations, the potential effects of inherent limitations on the auditor's ability to detect material misstatements are greater for such reasons as the following:

-HKSA 200, "Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Hong Kong Standards on Auditing," paragraph 5.
+HKSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Hong Kong Standards on Auditing, paragraph 5

-2 HKSA 200, paragraphs A51-A52.
+&lt;sup>2 HKSA 200, paragraphs A53-A54

-- Non-compliance may involve conduct designed to conceal it, such as collusion, forgery, deliberate failure to record transactions, management override of controls or intentional misrepresentations being made to the auditor. - Whether an act constitutes non-compliance is ultimately a matter for legal determination by a court of law.
+- There are many laws and regulations, relating principally to the operating aspects of an entity, that typically do not affect the financial statements and are not captured by the entity's information systems relevant to financial reporting. - Non-compliance may involve conduct designed to conceal it, such as collusion, forgery, deliberate failure to record transactions, management override of controls or intentional misrepresentations being made to the auditor. - Whether an act constitutes non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body.